Influencer Marketing 101

 This is yet another example of how influencers can produce returns that go under the radar.
 Think about how creators can boost your ROI elsewhere.
 This includes ads and sales.

-Check out our word-of-mouth campaign with Health-Ade Kombucha for inspiration.
+Our word-of-mouth campaign with Health-Ade Kombucha is a great example.
 The brand wanted to drive in-person sales and sought creators to build awareness.
-Working with Statusphere, we were able to:
+Working with Statusphere, the brand saw positive results as we:

-These results contributed toward the company reaching their sales goal.
+These results contributed toward the company reaching its sales goal.

+We get it!
 Our advice?
 Look at influencer campaigns holistically rather than in a vacuum.
-With realistic expectations and specific goals, you can see the ROI you’re looking for.

-Want to learn how the process works?
-Contact one of our consumer-to-consumer marketing specialists to see how we can get creators posting about your brand at scale.
+Want to learn more about how our platform works?
+Get in touch with one of our experts to see how we can increase your influencer marketing ROI with authentic content at scale.